We will reply to your message within an hour.

 Operate this saw at a low rpm to make quick cuts in metal without excessive heat or the need for coolant.

-Save space with these saws when you only need to make horizontal cuts in small pieces of metal.
+Save space with these saws when you only need to make cuts in small pieces of metal.

 Specially designed teeth cut chips and transfer heat away from this saw's blade for smoother cuts in metal with less distortion than cutoff and chop saws.